Trieste: Culture

-The Greek Orthodox Church of San Nicolò dei Greci, which is dedicated to Saint Nicholas, the patron saint of seafarers and whose interior inspired James Joyce, is located by the sea in Piazza Tommaseo, next to the historic Caffè Tommaseo.
-This coffee house, also located at the beginning of Via San Nicolò, was opened in 1830.
-It is the oldest coffee house still in operation in Trieste and is still a meeting place for artists, intellectuals and merchants today.

 Caffe Stella Polare is located in Piazza Ponterosso.
 This cosmopolitan coffee house was also frequented by Saba, Joyce, Guido Voghera, Virgilio Giotti and in particular by the former German-speaking minority from Trieste.
 With the end of World War II and the arrival of the Anglo-Americans in the city, this café became a hangout place of many soldiers and a famous ballroom to meet local young women.
+Trieste hosts the annual ITS (International Talent Support Awards) young fashion designer competition.
+The power metal band Rhapsody was founded in Trieste by the city's natives Luca Turilli and Alex Staropoli.

+Harry's Piccolo is the only Michelin-starred restaurant in Trieste.
+Next to Piazza Unita d’Italia the streets of the Cavana district are lined with design-led cafes and delis.

+Theaters and museums

-Trieste has a lively cultural scene with various theatres.
+Trieste has a lively cultural scene with various theaters.
 Among these figure Teatro Lirico Giuseppe Verdi, Politeama Rossetti, the Teatro La Contrada, the Slovene theatre in Trieste (Slovensko stalno gledališče, since 1902), Teatro Miela, and several smaller ones.

 There are also a number of museums.
 Among these are: